 With every client project and experience, you’re going to quickly find out what you love about the business and what you’d rather not do.
 As your business gains traction and you make more money, outsource the tasks you don’t enjoy or simply remove them altogether as a service you provide.

 For example, I used to do all our renderings and concept designs for clients.
-Now I outsource this task so I can focus on other aspects of the business that I love, like meeting with clients; putting together beautiful palettes of fabric (see below) and making video!
+Now I outsource this task so I can focus on other aspects of the business that I love, like meeting with clients; putting together beautiful designs like our clients family room below and making videos!

 2. Helpful Resources & Design Tools

 You will need to invest in some key design tools for your business.
 This will rely heavily on my first point listed above in terms of knowing what type of services you are going to provide.